 Loud Knocking Sounds

 Expect the knocking sounds to be consistently synchronized with your engine’s speed, measured in revolutions per minute (rpm).
-For example, at 2,000 rpm (seen on your dashboard), you’d expect to hear a cycle of about 33 repetitive noises per second.
+For instance, at 2,000 rpm (seen on your dashboard), you’d expect to hear a cycle of about 33 repetitive noises per second.

 Warning Lights